 - 1. It may not be a contraction, a hyphenated word, or a proper noun.
-It may not contain an apostrophe. - 2.
+It may not contain an apostrophe.
+It may not contain a diacritical mark. - 2.
 It may not be labeled obsolete in the official dictionary. (archaic is acceptable) - 3.
 It may not be a foreign word, including spellings of letters (ex. daleth) and currency (ex. ngwee) whose nationality is listed in the official dictionary.
 Words are not considered foreign if they are listed with a definition in the official dictionary.